Cosmological perturbation effects on gravitational-wave luminosity distance estimates

-Gravitational waves can also be considered as ``new" standard candles (or standard sirens) for determining the distance-redshift relation~\cite{Holz:2005df}.
+Gravitational waves can also be considered as standard sirens for determining the distance-redshift relation~\cite{Holz:2005df}.
 Therefore, using future ground- and space-based gravitational wave detectors such as the Einstein Telescope (ET,~\cite{Punturo:2010zz}), LISA~\cite{AmaroSeoane:2012km, Seoane:2013qna, Audley:2017}, the DECI-hertz Interferometer Gravitational-wave Observatory (DECIGO,~\cite{Kawamura:2011zz}) and the Big-Bang Observer (BBO,~\cite{Harry:2006fi}), we will be able to measure the cosmological expansion at good precision up to high redshifts.

 It is therefore timely to develop precise formalisms to use GW observations to perform astrophysical and cosmological studies, not only by understanding the investigations that will be enabled by GW-Astronomy, but also by including subtle effects, contaminations and degeneracies (see e.g.~\cite{Hirata:2010ba}).
 In this paper we take a further step in this direction, and we analyze the effect of cosmological perturbations and inhomogeneities on estimates of the luminosity distance of black hole binary mergers through gravitational waves.
 We apply the ``Cosmic Rulers'' formalism~\cite{Schmidt:2012ne}, we consider {\it the observer frame} as reference system and we derive a different expression {\it wrt} \cite{Laguna:2009re}, which is correct for the effect of large-scale structures on GW waveforms, accounting for lensing, Sachs-Wolfe, integrated Sachs-Wolfe, time delay and volume distortion effects, and evaluate their importance for future GW experiments.
 Finally we are able to connect our results with the initial amplitude of GW signal and interpret the numerical simulations of coalescing BH binaries, which produce the templates, using the observed -- rather than the {\it background} -- frame\footnote{ The background frame is assumed to be homogeneous and without anisotropies.}.